rhomobile/rhomobile-docs/eb/en/edge/api/NewORMModel.md

 	* <code>myObject.find_by_sql(<span class="text-info">STRING</span> sqlQuery)</code>

 ### getAllProperties()
-<p>This method will return all of object/value pairs for the propertyNames of the API class.</p>
+This method will return all of object/value pairs for the propertyNames of the API class.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>